JHenneberg/Guide_VSCode-fortran/README.md

 }
 ```

 # Build & Debug

-In general you have to define a "tasks.json" for the build and link process and a "launch.json".
+In general you have to define a "tasks.json" for the build and link process and a "launch.json" to start to debug.

 Also have a look at: https://code.visualstudio.com/docs/editor/debugging

 ## Install compiler

   * Windows: (gfortran via MinGW for example, Intel has an installer)
   * Linux:
   * OSX

 ## Create launch.json: